mwmahlberg/pkv/README.md

 Contrary to Brandon's example, it offers variable matrixes, which can be chosen at key generation time.

-It will come with a command line tool which generates go code to include in your application offering functions to verify the chosen portion and the checksum of the key.
+It comes with a command line tool which generates go code to include in your application offering functions to verify the chosen portion and the checksum of the key.

+## Installation

+`go get -u "github.com/mwmahlberg/pkv"`

+## Usage

+ > Please ***NEVER*** include the package into your software if you are not planning to write a key **generator**